Karato Market Overview

 What to Buy: Seafood in Karato Market

-I recommend visiting the market on either Friday or the weekend as this is when the main area is filled with stalls selling fresh nigiri, pufferfish, seafood bowls, and more.
+I recommend visiting the market on either Friday or on the weekend as this is when the main area is filled with stalls selling fresh nigiri, pufferfish, seafood bowls, and more.
 Since the market gets very crowded around lunchtime, it is better to go early in the day to get the best pickings and avoid the crowd.

-Upon entering, say hello to the large pufferfish then continue walking inside to the center of the action.
+Upon entering, say hello to the large pufferfish, then continue walking inside to the center of the action.